Hardikpoudel/ReviewCustomer/READme.md

-##In ordedr to run this app in your visual syudio
+## In order to run this app in your visual syudio

-###First You need install the github extension for visual studio
+### First You need install the github extension for visual studio
-###CLone the app and use it
+### CLone the app and use it